Win Scholarship Upto

 Partnership Deed

-A partnership deed is like a rulebook, that forms the building block of a partnership firm.
-Think of running a business without any set of rules, or a roadmap— no clear picture of sharing of responsibilities, profit, or opinions.
+A partnership deed is like a rulebook that forms the building block of a partnership firm.
+Think of running a business without rules or a roadmap—no clear picture of sharing responsibilities, profit, or opinions.
 Chaotic right?
-Now, a partnership deed comes in as a set of rules guiding the people involved in the business, through their roles and rights.
+A partnership deed is a set of rules guiding the people involved in the business through their roles and rights.

 Without a partnership deed, partnerships might be built on trust, but with it, they are built on trust and clarity.